ym-project/webpack-cli-bug/README.md

 ## webpack-cli-bug

-In node.js 13.6 you can catch an error.
+In node.js 13.0-13.6 you can catch an error:
 ```sh
 Error: No valid exports main found for '/node_modules/colorette'
     at resolveExportsTarget (internal/modules/cjs/loader.js:625:9)